KayOverlord/DeezerView/README.md

 # DeezerView
 A React Native app that allows users to search artists on the Deezer platform
-# React Native app with Express backend API
+# React Native app with Express.JS backend and Deezer API

 ## Back-end